Qatar closes helium plants amid rift with Arab powers

-The helium plants operated by RasGas, a subsidiary of state-owned Qatar Petroleum [QATPE.UL], were shut because Saudi Arabia closed its border with Qatar, blocking overland exports of the gas, a Qatar Petroleum official told Reuters.
+The helium plants operated by RasGas, a subsidiary of state-owned Qatar Petroleum, were shut because Saudi Arabia closed its border with Qatar, blocking overland exports of the gas, a Qatar Petroleum official told Reuters.

 The official declined to be named under briefing rules.
 Phil Kornbluth, head of U.S.-based industry consultants Kornbluth Helium Consulting said his sources had confirmed the closure.